xyurt/httplite/README.md

 ## Limitations

-- Supports HTTP/1.x request line and headers only.
+- Supports HTTP/1.x request line, response line and headers only.
 - Expects CRLF (\r\n) line endings.
 - Does not validate message bodies or headers, just does its primary job which is parsing.
 - No support for multiline headers or chunked encoding.